When to Seek Professional Help for AI Anxiety

 Do I need a psychiatrist or a therapist?

 Start with a therapist (psychologist, licensed clinical social worker, or licensed professional counselor).
 If your anxiety is severe enough to consider medication, your therapist can refer you to a psychiatrist.
 Many people do well with therapy alone.
 Some benefit from both.
-Your therapist can help you decide.

 What if I can't afford therapy?